How to use Cypress App Actions?

 Let’s understand how to automate Cypress tests using the App actions pattern.
 As mentioned earlier the app actions have a lot of advantages however it has a limitation as well, the app action is a new concept that Cypress introduced to end-to-end testing.

-For the demo purpose, we are using the MVC Todo Github repository code.
+For the demo purpose, the MVC Todo Github repository code will be used.

 The MVC Todo app is a simple app, it adds the tasks to the to-do list, and as soon as you add the tasks it increases the to-do task counter.